 - Create an ‘Access Way’: Plant the bamboo at least a metre away from the boundary.
 This will help you to monitor the growth of the bamboo shoots and rhizome tips.
 Prune the shoots and tips close to the ground to stop the running bamboo from spreading.
 The key point is that the ‘Access Way’ helps you to get in and stop running rhizomes and shoots from growing into the neighbour’s side.

-- Build Raised-base: The raised-base will help you to spot the rhizome tips as they grow out and trim them before the tips creep into the pavement or the neighbour’s side.
-The raised-base is an effective way to identify the bamboo rhizomes from creeping un-noticed
+- Build Raised-base: The raised base will help you to spot the rhizome tips as they grow out and trim them before the tips creep into the pavement or the neighbour’s side.
+The raised base is an effective way to identify the bamboo rhizomes from creeping un-noticed

 - Dig narrow trench 0.3m to 0.5m deep: The running bamboo rhizomes tend to grow within the top layer of the soil.
 As the name implies, the rhizomes are running horizontally, not deep into the soil.
 A narrow trench will help you to monitor the rhizomes and trim them as they grow out.
 The narrow trench acts as an open root barrier.

-Quick Running Bamboo Facts for planting bamboo garden screens
+Quick Running Bamboo Facts about bamboo screening

-There are two groups of bamboo, the running bamboo and clumping bamboo.
-The running bamboo plants grow horizontal underground stems (canes) called the rhizomes.
+There are two groups of bamboo, running bamboo and clumping bamboo.
+The running bamboo plants grow horizontal underground stems (canes) called rhizomes.
 The plants are invasive.
 In addition, the rhizomes do not grow deep into the soil like other deciduous plants with taproots.

 If left unchecked, the running bamboo plants will invade other spaces, therefore, it is important to keep them in check.